Professional Bull Rider

 If I'm a right handed what hand should I use to ride a bull?
 My left or my right?

-Asked by francisco about 10 years ago
+Asked by francisco over 10 years ago

 Does it matter at what age you start ?